<MuxVideo muxId="t00Mj7y1CLLGjaMvQyoBqcjdy4PIzVrFaT4317fKbzx00" style={{

 If a render crashes due to being resource-intensive (see: Target closed ), Remotion will now retry each failed frame once, to prevent long renders from failing on low-resource machines.

 Previously, the progress for rendering and encoding was reported individually.
-There is a new field, simply named progress
+There is a new field, simply named progress, in the onProgress

 Easier function signature for bundle()